Woods, Fields, Culture

 Transfer back to the starting point of the journey

 Sundays at 9am there is the possibility to transfer back to Eisenach with a small bus (with bike trailer).
 Arrival at 12.00pm.
-The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
+The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle (extra fee).
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.
+The minimum number of participants is 2 persons.

 A possibly resulting tourist tax is not part of the travel price and therefor it is payable locally at the hotel.